 Number Seven: Give your senior dog adequate exercise, adjusted to changing abilities that will occur over time.
 See Exercise…..

 Number Eight: Manage medications by understanding benefits vs. risks, reading labels, and following instructions for administering them .
 Tell your vet you want to avoid optional vaccinations.
 Give other shots and medications (e.g., flea and tick control) only as absolutely necessary; avoid all that are optional.
-You should feel free to raise questions with your veterinarian about the necessity or requirement for any medication or vaccinations being recommended.
+You should feel free to raise questions with your veterinarian about the necessity or requirement for any medications or vaccinations being recommended.
 Read more at Vaccinations…. and Medications….. and Rimadyl and Other NSAIDs…. and Pain Management Alternatives…..

 Number Nine: Keep your dog and his environment extremely well groomed and clean.
 See Grooming and Environment….